suyog44/resume/Deferred_Initialization_Calls_Ftrace.md

 # Debugging Deferred Initialization Calls with Ftrace

-It sounds like you're working on debugging deferred initialization calls in the Linux kernel using Ftrace, and creating test code and kernel modules for performance analysis.
-Here's a structured approach to this task:

 ## Understanding Deferred Initialization

 Deferred initialization in the Linux kernel refers to delaying certain initialization tasks that aren't critical for early boot, improving boot time by parallelizing or postponing non-essential operations.